 If you’re looking for a review instead, you can check out my detailed Meta Quest 2 review over here.

 Caveat: This post is based on my personal experience.
 It may contain speculation, personal opinion and human error.
 Please confirm in-store for current information.
+Please consult the User Manual for your device before playing VR.
 This post is not advice.

 List of Questions: